EmirTutar/ECAL_Test_Framework/README.md

-# eCAL Test Framework
+# eCAL integration Tests

-This repository contains an automated integration test framework for [eCAL](https://github.com/eclipse-ecal/ecall).
+This repository contains automated integration tests for [eCAL](https://github.com/eclipse-ecal/ecall).
 It is designed to run and validate communication scenarios between multiple processes using eCAL middleware.

 - View status and logs of last tests: